Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

 \subsubsection{Data Analysis}

-The first and second authors conducted an inductive coding process derived from grounded theory~\cite{glaser2017discovery}.
-They followed a similar coding process to the video recording analysis aforementioned.
-All researchers discussed the coding results together and grouped the codes into six themes.
-They are general experiences, motivation of watching livestream for shopping, purchase procedure, awareness of malicious selling strategies, ways of coping with malicious selling strategies, challenges of defending dark strategies.
-Then, the researchers applied an axial coding~\cite{creswell2016qualitative} and generated the final coding schema with three primary categories: awareness and attitudes towards malicious selling strategies, ways of coping with malicious selling, challenges of coping with malicious selling.
+The first and second authors conducted an open coding process derived from the grounded theory method~\cite{strauss1994grounded}.
+They coded the transcripts at the sentence-level independently.
+All researchers discussed the coding results together and grouped the codes into six themes (i.e., general experiences, motivations for watching livestreams for shopping, purchase procedures, awareness of malicious selling strategies, ways of coping with malicious selling strategies, and challenges when defending against malicious strategies).
+Then, the researchers applied an axial coding method~\cite{creswell2016qualitative} and generated the final coding schema with three primary categories: awareness and attitudes towards malicious selling strategies, ways of coping with malicious selling, and challenges of coping with malicious selling.